The Cornwall We Want

 Proactive Cornwall

-by GemmaB, almost 4 years ago
+by GemmaB, over 4 years ago

 I would like to see all council spending, plans, policies and procedures to be only focused on achieving net zero emissions, it shouldn't be part of the plan but be the backbone of the plan for Cornwall.
 All of the money spent should be to put us on a better path.
 We need radical changes in infrastructure and systems to improve peoples lives and the future of the planet.
 Having just watched the 2040 film, there are solutions out there that can do this, they are available now.
 Cornwall should utilise these and invest in climate innovation, be proactive rather...
 Continue reading